jenningsanderson/overturemaps-workshop/README.md

 ### Explore Overture Data

 1. Visit [explore.overturemaps.org](//explore.overturemaps.org) and poke around.
 This site offers an "x-ray" view of Overture data.
-2. Overture has **6** data themes: Divisions, Base, Transportation, Buildings, Places, & Addresses.
+2. Overture has **6** data themes:
+    - Divisions,
+    - Base,
+    - Transportation
+    - Buildings
+    - Places
+    - Addresses.

    The explore page lets you inspect the properties of each feature and links out to the overture schema: [docs.overturemaps.org/schema](//docs.overturemaps.org/schema) where you can learn more about the attributes available for each theme.

+The explore page helps us get an overview of what's in Overture by rendering pre-processed PMTiles archives on a web map.
+Next, we'll look at the different ways we can interact with Overture data in the raw, Geoparquet format.

 <br /><br /><br /><br /><br /><br />